Stephen-Kam/NinetyNineScalaProblems/README.md

 ## Purpose of this Repo/Project

-This project provides the start of the function and an associated unit test.
+This project provides an unimplemented function and an associated unit test.

-As you progress through the problems uncomment the associated test.
+For each problem, uncomment the associated unit test, (which should fail) and then implement the function to get the test to pass.

+### Running the tests

 So you don't have to keep running: